LIFE AT THE INTERSECTION OF YESTERDAY AND TOMORROW

 There has always been something magical about old buildings.
 They are constantly alluring, and those in The Gaslight District are no exception:

 Imagine what it would be like to have one foot firmly in the past and one just as solidly in the future.
-That’s what life at The Gaslight District, at the former Southworks will be.
+That’s how life at The Gaslight District, the former Southworks location, will be.

 For more than one hundred years, Southworks has been integral to the history of Galt.
 Originally it was the location of the Dumfries Foundry, which moved to the site in 1847.
 Three years later, founding partner James Andrews left the business and fellow partner James Crombie took over, renaming the business James Crombie & Co.